 WC2 Annual Symposia bring together scholars, PhD Students, and practitioners from each of these cities and provide space for a global dialogue and collaboration in five overarching streams – global health, business, transport, eco-campus, and knowledge, culture, and urban affairs.
 This year, at the request of the CUNY Urban Food Policy Institute, a sixth stream on food policy was added.
 Chaired by Professor Fiona Yeudall, Director of the Ryerson University Centre for Studies in Food Security (CSFS), it included sessions on Sustainable Food Systems for Healthy Diets, Urban Food Policy, Urban Food Systems & Immigration, Public Food Systems.
 In addition, an expert panel explored how to create a national nutrition program for children and youth in Canada with Senator (and former Toronto mayor) Art Eggleton.
 See CUNY Institute Professor Jan Poppendieck’s recommendations to the Canadian Senate here.

-Institute delegates included Dr. Nick Freudenberg (Institute Director and Distinguished Professor of Public Health), Dr. Jan Poppendieck (Senior Faculty Fellow at the Institute and Professor Emerita of Sociology at Hunter College), Dr. Melissa Fuster Rivera (Institute Faculty Fellow and Assistant Professor in Health and Nutrition Sciences at Brooklyn College), Dr. Rositsa Ilieva (Food Policy Monitor Director at the Institute), and Emma Vignola (Institute Fellow and doctoral student at the CUNY Graduate School of Public Health and Health Policy) [read more about our team here].
+Institute delegates included Dr. Nick Freudenberg (Institute Director and Distinguished Professor of Public Health), Dr. Jan Poppendieck (Senior Faculty Fellow at the Institute and Professor Emerita of Sociology at Hunter College), Dr. Melissa Fuster Rivera (Institute Faculty Fellow and Assistant Professor in Health and Nutrition Sciences at Brooklyn College), Dr. Rositsa Ilieva (Food Policy Monitor Director at the Institute), and Emma Vignola (Institute Fellow and doctoral student at the CUNY Graduate School of Public Health and Health Policy).

-Professor Jan Poppendieck (left) and Food Policy Monitor Director Dr. Rositsa Ilieva (right) presenting in the Sustainable Food Systems for Healthy Diets session.
+Professor Jan Poppendieck (top) and Food Policy Monitor Director Dr. Rositsa Ilieva (bottom) presenting in the Sustainable Food Systems for Healthy Diets session.

 In the Food Policy session on Sustainable Food Systems for Healthy Diets, moderated by Dr. Yeudall, Dr. Poppendieck presented a detailed account of the intricate pathway to universal free lunch for public school students in New York, accomplished in September 2017.
 Dr. Ilieva offered an overview of global city efforts to integrate healthy and sustainable food systems goals in city and regional planning, drawing on her international research and book on the topic.